 33) SEO Friendly Images: This helpful plugin automatically updates all your images with the proper titles and ALT tags so you don’t have to worry about it.

-35) Visage: Column Five sister company Visage created this easy-to-use design tool that lets you create visual content for your site.
-There are a number of readymade templates at your disposal, and you can create your own.
-Sharing with your team is simple and straightforward, letting you complete projects quickly and seamlessly.
+35) Canva: Canva is an easy-to-use design tool that lets you create visual content for your site with readymade templates and more.
+Sharing assets with your team is simple and straightforward, letting you complete projects quickly and seamlessly.

 36) WP Smush: This plugin optimizes your images so the page loads faster.
 Smush strips images of unnecessary information, reducing the file size without sacrificing image quality.
 The best part is that it performs this operation automatically when you upload a media file—and it can optimize your existing images in bulk.